tiggentime/team-wall/README.md

 | Unstage a file | `git restore --staged <file>` |
 | Fix my last commit message (before pushing) | `git commit --amend` |
 | Start over on a branch from fresh main | `git switch main && git pull && git switch -c yourname/new-try` |

+## Round 2: the merge conflict!!

+1. Create a branch from fresh `main`: `git switch -c yourname/shoutout`
+2. Add one line to the **end** of `data/shoutouts.txt` (a shoutout to a teammate, your favorite sentence, a funny joke... your options are limitless).
+3. Commit, push, open a PR.

 ## Resolving a merge conflict